pmndrs/drei/README.md

 Sets up a global cubemap, which affects the default `scene.environment`, and optionally `scene.background`, unless a custom scene has been passed.
 A selection of [presets](src/helpers/environment-assets.ts) from [HDRI Haven](https://hdrihaven.com/) are available for convenience.
 If you pass an array of files it will use THREE.CubeTextureLoader.

-👉 Note: `preset` property is not meant to be used in production environments.
-Consider using `files` property together with local files or a CDN of your choice instead.

 ```jsx
 <Environment
   background={false} // can be true, false or "only" (which only sets the background) (default: false)